Amelia Island, St. Augustine & Jacksonville

 Then you head to Jacksonville to tour the Kingsley Plantation located on Fort George Island.
 Anna Kingsley was the first black woman in Florida to own three plantations and her own slaves.
 This is a must hear story.
 You can explore the grounds at Kingsley Plantation, which include the slave quarters, barn, waterfront, plantation house, kitchen house, and interpretive garden.
 The visitor contact station/bookstore is located in a 1920s building adjacent to the plantation buildings.

 Returning to Amelia Island, dinner is on your own.
-Explore the Resort or the town, There are many wonderful options.
+Explore the town, There are many wonderful shops and restaurants.
 (B)

 Day 3 – St Augustine